anthropics/anthropic-tools/tool_use_package/EXAMPLES.md

         return construct_format_sql_tool_for_claude_prompt(self.name, self.description, self.parameters, self.db_schema, self.db_dialect)
 ```

 In order to run the example and see Claude in action, you will need a SQL databse.
-Here is how we can make one.
+Here is how you can easily make one for the purpose of this example.
 ```python
 conn = sqlite3.connect('test.db')
 cursor = conn.cursor()